Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Reveal intermediate phases from regression uncertainty

-\emph{Reveal intermediate phases from regression uncertainty and its limitation.}---Let us now discuss how phase transitions in systems with possible intermediate phases can be investigated by LFRU.
-To this end, we consider the $q$-state clock model $H_{q}=-J\sum_{\langle i,j\rangle}\cos(\theta_{i}-\theta_{j})$, where $\theta_{i}=2\pi n_{i}\slash q$ denotes the $q$-valued spin located at the lattice site $i$ with $n_{i}=0,1,\ldots,q-1$.
-It reduces to the Ising model when $q=2$ and the XY model when $q\rightarrow\infty$.
-Here, we focus on the $q=6,7$ cases, which exhibit an intermediate vortex-antivortex condensed Berezinskii-Kosterlitz-Thouless (BKT) phase between paramagnetic and ferromagnetic phases \citep{Kosterlitz_Rep_Prog_Phys_2016,Kosterlitz_JPhysC_1973,Kosterlitz_JPhysC_1974}.
+Let us now discuss how phase transitions in systems with possible intermediate phases can be investigated by LFRU.
+To this end, here the $q=6,7$ cases of the $q$-state clock model are focused for instance.
+These models exhibit an intermediate vortex-antivortex condensed BKT phase between paramagnetic and ferromagnetic phases \citep{Kosterlitz_Rep_Prog_Phys_2016,Kosterlitz_JPhysC_1973,Kosterlitz_JPhysC_1974}, hence in recent years are typically employed to examine the ability of new machine learning approaches \citep{Miyajima_PRB_2021,Lee_PRE_2019,Scheurer_Nat_Phys_2019,Scheurer_PRL_2020,Jiang_PRB_2020,Wei_PRE_2019}.

-To investigate the temperature-driven phase transitions in the six-state and seven-state clock models, we first train the NN to perform the ISP regression for reconstructing the temperature $T$ in these two models and calculate their respective regression uncertainty.
-As we can see from the temperature dependence of regression uncertainty $U(T)$ shown in Fig.~\ref{fig:Clock}, both the $U(T)$ curves assume two successive M-shapes.
-Such a structure with two non-trivial minima, instead of one, is in sharp contrast to the one for the Ising model presented in Fig.~\ref{fig:Ising}(b), indicating that the six-state and seven-state clock models assume three different phases, i.e., an intermediate phase that is absent in their two-state Ising counterpart.
-This thus provides a new type of data-driven evidence on the existence of the intermediate phase in these two models, corroborating the results in previous investigations employing conventional approaches such as the ones utilizing the helicity modulus \citep{Kumano_PRB_2013,Baek_PRE_2013}, the Fisher zeros \citep{Hong_PRE_2020,Hwang_PRE_2009}, the entanglement entropy of the fixed-point matrix-product-state \citep{Ziqian_Li_PRE_2020}, etc.
+To investigate the temperature-driven phase transitions in the six-state and seven-state clock models, we first train the NN to perform the ISP regression for reconstructing the temperature $T$ in these two models, and then calculate their respective regression uncertainty.
+As one can see from the temperature dependence of regression uncertainty $U(T)$ shown in Fig.~\ref{fig:Clock}(c) and Fig.~\ref{fig:Clock}(d), both the $U(T)$ curves assume two successive M-shapes.
+Such a structure with two non-trivial minima, instead of one, is in sharp contrast to the ones presented in Fig.~\ref{fig:Ising} and Fig.~\ref{fig:Clock}(b), indicating that the six-state and seven-state clock models assume three different phases, i.e., an intermediate phase that is absent in their two-state (Ising) and three-state counterparts.
+This thus provides a new type of data-driven evidence on the existence of the intermediate phase in these two models, corroborating the results in previous investigations employing conventional approaches such as the ones utilizing the helicity modulus \citep{Kumano_PRB_2013,Baek_PRE_2013}, the Fisher zeros \citep{Hwang_PRE_2009,Hong_PRE_2020}, the entanglement entropy of the fixed-point matrix-product-state \citep{Ziqian_Li_PRE_2020}, etc.